XBraid/xbraid/docs/Example.md

    at time *t*.
 This is most commonly used to print solution(s) to screen, file, etc...
    The user defines what is appropriate output.
 Notice how you are told the time value *t* of the vector *u* and even more information in *astatus*.
 This lets you tailor the output to only certain time values at certain XBraid iterations.
-Querrying *astatus* for such information is done through _braid_AccessStatusGet**(..)_ routines.
+Querying *astatus* for such information is done through _braid_AccessStatusGet**(..)_ routines.
    \latexonly \\ \endlatexonly

    The frequency of the calls to *access* is controlled through [braid_SetAccessLevel](@ref braid_SetAccessLevel).
 For instance, if access_level is set to 2, then *access* is called every XBraid iteration and on every XBraid level.
-In this case, querrying *astatus* to determine the current XBraid level and iteration will be useful.
+In this case, querying *astatus* to determine the current XBraid level and iteration will be useful.
 This scenario allows for even more detailed tracking of the simulation.
    \latexonly \\ \endlatexonly